Pittsboro, North Carolina: Geography

+Pittsboro is located east of the center of Chatham County.
 U.S. Highways 15 and 501 run concurrently through the center of the town as Hillsboro Street and Sanford Road, leading north 17 mi to the center of Chapel Hill and the University of North Carolina, and south 17 mi to Sanford.
 U.S. Route 64 bypasses Pittsboro to the north and leads east 34 mi to Raleigh and west 16 mi to Siler City.
 U.S. Route 64 Business passes through the town as West Street and East Street, crossing US 15/501 at the traffic circle that surrounds the historic Chatham County Courthouse in the center of town.
 North Carolina Highway 87 leads northwest from Pittsboro 32 mi to Burlington.

 Near the geographic center of the state, Pittsboro is 150 mi from Wilmington at the coast and the same distance from Boone in the Blue Ridge Mountains.

 Jordan Lake is 8 mi east, providing recreation, fishing, boating and scenic panoramas.
-The lake is 14000 acre of surface and provides water for Raleigh and the town of Cary.
+The lake is 14000 acre of surface and provides water for Raleigh and the towns of Cary and Apex.

+According to the United States Census Bureau, the town has a total area of 10.8 km2, of which 10.7 km2 is land and 0.1 km2, or 0.86%, is water.